MRC-CLIMB/website/_posts/2026-09-14-gpu-accelerated-computing-microbiome-metagenomic-research-workshop.md

 **📅 Date:** Thursday, 8 October 2026

-**🕙 Time:** 10:00 –-15:00 (lunch included)
+**🕙 Time:** 10:00 - 15:00 (lunch included)

 **📍 Location:** Birmingham Central Library, Centenary Square Broad Street, Birmingham, B1 2ND

-**🎯 Focus:** A technical deep-dive into metagenomic assembly, GPU-accelerated bioinformatics algorithms, and advanced computational methods for microbiome research.
+**🎯 Focus:** A technical deep-dive into metagenomic assembly, GPU-accelerated bioinformatics algorithms, and advanced computational methods for microbial and microbiome research.

 ### Confirmed Speakers

 - **Keynote**: **Todd Treangen** - Rice University
 - **Keynote**: **Páll Melsted** - University of Iceland
-- **Nick Loman** - University of Birmingham
+- **Nick Loman** - University of Birmingham / Quadram Institute Bioscience
 - **Lauren Cowley** - University of Bath
-- **Lisa Marchioretto** - Quadram Institute Bioscience / CLIMB
 - **Ben Busby** - NVIDIA

 More speakers and the full agenda will be announced as the programme is finalised.